openmeteo/enhydris/doc/dev/database.rst

       it contains an appropriate time step as a `pandas "frequency" string`_, e.g.  "10min", "H", "M", "Y".

+   .. attribute:: enhydris.models.Timeseries.name

+      A name for the time series.
+Very often this is not needed and can be left empty—the name of the time series group and the :attr:`type` and :attr:`time_step` of the time series suffice.
+      Sometimes, however, there may be different time series with the same :attr:`type` and :attr:`time_step`; for example, an aggregated time series with the mean and another one with the max value.

    .. attribute:: enhydris.models.Timeseries.publicly_available

       Specifies whether anonymous users can download the time series